intel/nauta/docs/user-guide/actions/experiment.md

 ### Synopsis

-The `view` subcommand displays  basic details of an experiment, such as the name of an experiment, parameters, submission date, and so on.
+Use the `view` subcommand to display basic details of an experiment, such as the name of an experiment, parameters, submission date, and so on.

 ### Syntax